WUBC

-WUBC was a television station on channel 48 in Greensboro, North Carolina, United States.
-Originally owned by Piedmont Triad TV and later by WEAL, Inc., owner of Greensboro radio station WEAL (1510 AM), it broadcast from 1967 to 1970 as an independent station.
-It operated from studios at 1013 Warehouse Street and a transmitter at Summerfield.
+WUBC (channel 48) was an independent television station in Greensboro, North Carolina, United States, which broadcast from 1967 to 1970.
+Originally owned by Piedmont Triad TV and later by WEAL, Inc., owner of radio station WEAL (1510 AM), it operated from studios at 1013 Warehouse Street and a transmitter at Summerfield, North Carolina.
 WUBC was ultimately a financial failure that forced WEAL into bankruptcy and led to an auction of that station five years later.